miltoncandelero/miltoncandelero.github.io/_posts/2019-03-13-welcome-to-my-blog.md

 ---

-# And now, question that nobody asked!
+# And now, a question that nobody asked!

 ## Why a blog?
 I realized that a lot of the knowledge I got by banging rocks together could be useful for other people.